Campaign Drafts in Google AdWords

 Experiments allow you to test a number of element changes within your campaign.
-Some of the more obvious things that can be tested include:
+Some of the more obvious things that you could test include:

 - Adding additional keywords